-Q: How much are your stock footage clips?
+Q: How much are your stock video footage clips?

 Q: Do you offer refunds?